maxaeon/MyDogHealth/README.md

 <br><br>
 Step 4.
 Download <a href="https://github.com/maxaeon/MyDogHealth">repository files</a> to c:/ > XAMPP > htdocs<br>![Screenshot (49)](https://user-images.githubusercontent.com/87254760/228098185-32b04bab-5956-4480-a37e-1592774faf7b.png)
 <br><br>
 Step 5.
-Run <a href="http://localhost/login-register.php">localhost/login-register.php</a> <br>Note: login/logout, update, and delete features are currently non-functional<br>Database information can be edited and deleted through <a href="http://localhost/phpmyadmin/index.php">phpMyAdmin</a>
+Run <a href="http://localhost/login-register.php">localhost/login-register.php</a> and navigate the app <br>Note: login/logout, update, and delete features are currently non-functional<br>Database information can be edited and deleted through <a href="http://localhost/phpmyadmin/index.php">phpMyAdmin</a>

 ## Credits
 This project was created by Max, Feroz, Kamal, and Chris.